Why Nobody Can Manage Money

 Decisions, Decisions

 Did she make the right choice?
 Many people would answer in the affirmative, while others would answer in opposition.
 We all have our concepts about how money ought to be managed.
 However, is there a “right” way to handle money?
 If so, how should it be managed?
-In his book, The Psychology of Money, former columnist Morgan Housel argues that the right way to manage money is nonexistent.
+In his book, The Psychology of Money (2020), former columnist Morgan Housel argued that the right way to manage money is nonexistent.
 He proposes the idea that money is linked more closely to psychology than it is to economics or finance.
 By itself, money is simply a medium of exchange.
 However, in the hands of humans, money is enmeshed with the irrationalities of the human psyche.
 While we humans love to feign rationality, we make most of our decisions based on emotions.
 We all have different schemas of how the world works.

 The Psychology of Money is not a book with a single plot.
 Rather, it’s a book with an introduction and 20 short stories.
 Each story has a lesson.
 By no means is the book extensive.
 Housel decided to write short, concise snippets as opposed to an elaborate, drawn-out explanation.